nuxeo/FunkLoad/doc/source/usage-fl-run-bench.rst

 fl-run-bench launch a FunkLoad unit test as load test.

-A FunkLoad unittest use a configuration file named [class].conf, this configuration is overriden by the command line options.
+A FunkLoad unittest uses a configuration file named [class].conf, this configuration is overriden by the command line options.

 See http://funkload.nuxeo.org/ for more information.